KamilLenartSK/Notes-Observations/ADT/Stack.md

 ## Where is the benefit/ use cases ?

-- Imposing LIFO constraint establishes controlled data access
+- Imposing LIFO constraint establishes controlled data access.
+In turn the data becomes hard to corrupt.
 - Support for UNDO / REDO actions - a feature common in text editors.
 - JavaScript Call Stack uses stack to manage and thread through various invocation contexts - the topmost element refers to the currently active context.
 - Keeping track of recursive calls can be handled by Stacks.